-Deepika Padukone Reacts To Removing RK's Tattoo & Why She Hasn't Worked With Salman Khan Yet!
+Deepika Padukone Reacts To Removing Ranbir's Tattoo, And Why She Hasn't Worked With Salman Khan Yet!

 Deepika Padukone is leaving no stones unturned to promote her much-awaited film, Chhapaak, which tells the story of Laxmi Agarwal, an acid attack survivor.
-In her recent interaction with Koimoi, Deepika answered some of the most asked questions about her on Google and reacted to removing RK's tattoo from the back of her neck.
+In a recent interaction with Koimoi, Deepika answered some of the most asked questions about her on Google and reacted to removing RK's tattoo from the back of her neck.

 Deepika Padukone On Why She Married Ranveer Singh: He Was Comfortable When I Was Earning More